 (b) The ISP must have the ability to update the device remotely (mostly the firmware).
 Depending on the technology used by the provider (cable, fiber, xDSL), the corresponding industry may have protocols already specified.
 In this item, the organization needs to choose the protocol(s) that must be supported by the device according to its technology (e.g.: BBF TR‑069 for broadband), that it should be enabled by default and the default settings required for that.
 If more than one protocol must be supported, the organization needs to include them all.

-(c) Not using minimum mechanisms for access control, confidentiality and integrity checking in the transactions between the CPEs and the management/updating server(s) can largely facilitate the compromise of the provider’s infrastructure.
+(c) Not using minimum mechanisms for access control, confidentiality and integrity checking in the transactions between the CPE and the management/updating server(s) can largely facilitate the compromise of the provider’s infrastructure.
 It’s strongly recommended to use encrypted connection (e.g. TLS/HTTPS) and authentication not based in a single predefined username/password for all the devices.

 (d) Provide the appropriate parameters for SNMP authentication and network access restriction if the ISP intends to enable the corresponding service.